Asian PaCIVICS

 We will be prioritizing artists that focus on underrepresented communities and causes, especially geographic locations (South, Midwest, and rural areas), racial/ethnic identities under the AAPI umbrella, and issues that have a disproportionate impact on Asian Americans but typically don’t include our voices.

-Artists that focus on grassroots legislative campaign efforts for 2024 will receive additional consideration.
+Artists that focus on any grassroots legislative campaign efforts will receive additional consideration.

 How to Apply